 Are only women clicking on your ad?
 Change your message to tailor towards females.

-There are endless more examples, but the most important thing is when you are failing to analyze the information at hand, and make data driven decisions on how to improve things from there.
+There are endless more examples, but the most important thing to do when you are on a downward trend is to analyze the information available to you and make data-driven decisions on how to improve things from there.

 Most importantly, don’t get discouraged.